libyang 3.4.2

 All the nodes in data tree comes are based on lyd_node structure.
 According to the content of the lyd_node.schema it can be cast to several other structures.

 In case the lyd_node.schema pointer is NULL, the node is actually opaq and can be safely cast to lyd_node_opaq.
-The opaq node represent an unknown node which wasn't mapped to any (compiled) schema node in the context.
+The opaq node represents an unknown node which wasn't mapped to any (compiled) schema node in the context.
+But it may represent a schema node data instance which is invalid.
+That may happen if the value (leaf/leaf-list) is invalid or there are invalid/missing keys of a list instance.
 Such a node can appear in several places in the data tree.

-• As a part of the tree structure, but only in the case the LYD_PARSE_OPAQ option was used when input data were parsed, because unknown data instances are ignored by default.
-The same way, the opaq nodes can appear as a node's attributes.
+• As a part of the tree structure, but only in the case the LYD_PARSE_OPAQ option was used when input data were parsed, because unknown data instances are ignored and invalid data produce errors by default.

 • As a representation of YANG anydata/anyxml content.